jlhue/read_binary_stl_file/README.md

 # read_binary_stl_file
-Reads STL files in very short time with MATLAB
+Reads STL files in very short time with MATLAB.

 Does not read color.
 Reads binary file and returns triangle nodes as n*3 matrix , vertices as 3n*3 matrix and normals as n*3 matrix